 The Healthy Richmond team operates as the backbone staff to support all the members of the Hub.
 We support the work by planning, managing, and supporting the initiative through ongoing facilitation, technology and communications support, data collection and reporting, and coordination of all the logistics related to collective activities.

-The Hub Manager, Roxanne Carrillo Garza, MSW, represents LISC and coordinates and builds capacity of the Steering Committee and Healthy Richmond Hub Partners.
+Our Hub Manager, Roxanne Carrillo Garza, MSW, represents LISC and coordinates and builds capacity of the Steering Committee and Healthy Richmond Hub Partners.
 Roxanne has previously worked in the Contra Costa County Health Department, and has worked in the Richmond community for over two decades.

-The Program Coordinator & Communications Specialist, Ryan Bealer, MSW, also represents LISC, and works to manage and coordinate the various campaigns and strategies carried by the action teams.
+Program Coordinator & Communications Specialist, Ryan Bealer, MSW, also represents LISC, and works to manage and coordinate the various campaigns and strategies carried by the action teams.
 Ryan also works with partners and residents to create, publish, and share media content across a variety of platforms.

 The Youth Organizing Director, Jamileh Ebrahimi, with the RYSE Center is responsible for sustaining a structure and process that supports and fosters meaningful youth engagement in the initiative through the Richmond Youth Organizing Team (RYOT).

 Glenda Monterroza is currently working with Healthy Richmond, providing research and technical assistance in the establishment of a health care access learning community.
 She will be working with Healthy Richmond over the next several months.

 Glenda is also part of the Learning & Evaluation team at the California Endowment.

 Our Evaluation & Learning Specialist (ELS), a team at Social Policy Research Associates, plays an important role in facilitating the use of data and information as well as building evaluation capacity with partners.

 Rachel Estrella serves as the principal investigator, Laura Ravinder serves as a key analyst and Jessie Oettinger is the project coordinator.